openstack/swift/doc/source/overview_container_sync.rst

 The swift-container-sync does the job of sending updates to the remote container.

 This is done by scanning the local devices for container databases and checking for x-container-sync-to and x-container-sync-key metadata values.
-If they exist, the last known synced ROWID is retreived and all newer rows trigger PUTs or DELETEs to the other container.
+If they exist, newer rows since the last sync will trigger PUTs or DELETEs to the other container.

 .. note::

     This does not sync standard object POSTs, as those do not cause container row updates.
 A workaround is to do X-Copy-From POSTs.
 We're considering solutions to this limitation but leaving it as is for now since POSTs are fairly uncommon.

+The actual syncing is slightly more complicated to make use of the three (or number-of-replicas) main nodes for a container without each trying to do the exact same work but also without missing work if one node happens to be down.

+Two sync points are kept per container database.
+All rows between the two sync points trigger updates.
+Any rows newer than both sync points cause updates depending on the node's position for the container (primary nodes do one third, etc. depending on the replica count of course).
+After a sync run, the first sync point is set to the newest ROWID known and the second sync point is set to newest ROWID for which all updates have been sent.

+An example may help.
+Assume replica count is 3 and perfectly matching ROWIDs starting at 1.

+    First sync run, database has 6 rows:

+        * SyncPoint1 starts as -1.
+        * SyncPoint2 starts as -1.
+        * No rows between points, so no "all updates" rows.
+        * Six rows newer than SyncPoint1, so a third of the rows are sent by node 1, another third by node 2, remaining third by node 3.
+        * SyncPoint1 is set as 6 (the newest ROWID known).
+        * SyncPoint2 is left as -1 since no "all updates" rows were synced.

+    Next sync run, database has 12 rows:

+        * SyncPoint1 starts as 6.
+        * SyncPoint2 starts as -1.
+        * The rows between -1 and 6 all trigger updates (most of which should short-circuit on the remote end as having already been done).
+        * Six more rows newer than SyncPoint1, so a third of the rows are sent by node 1, another third by node 2, remaining third by node 3.
+        * SyncPoint1 is set as 12 (the newest ROWID known).
+        * SyncPoint2 is set as 6 (the newest "all updates" ROWID).

+In this way, under normal circumstances each node sends its share of updates each run and just sends a batch of older updates to ensure nothing was missed.